laymonage/django-fs-paths/README.md

 default `dispatch()` function, similar to how Django's [View][django-view] class works.

+### Regex paths

+Support for regex paths isn't implemented yet.
+I imagine this can be made possible by looking for an `re_path` variable in the module (and any of its parents).
+If it exists, generate the path with Django's `re_path()` function.

 ### Actually turn this into a third-party package

-I don't think I have the capacity to turn this into a real package and maintain it.
-If you're interested in doing so, I'll be happy to hand over the repository.
+This was only meant as a proof-of-concept for my DjangoCon Europe talk.
+There's a lot of possibilities for conventions and trade-offs that can be designed to handle the edge cases.
+Thus, I recommend that you just copy and paste [the code][code] (it's less than 100 lines) as I don't think I have the capacity to turn this into a real package and maintain it.
+If you're interested in doing so, I'll be happy to hand over the repository (or just fork it, [license is MIT][license]).
 Feel free to rename it to `django-fs-urls`, `django-file-urls`, `django-why-would-you-need-this`, or whatever.

+I also found out there's already [django-file-router][django-file-router], which has been published as a proper package (with tests) albeit with a slightly different and more opinionated approach, so you might want to use that instead.

 [nextjs]: https://nextjs.org/docs/routing/introduction
 [nuxtjs]: https://nuxtjs.org/docs/features/file-system-routing/